crimsonvspurple/AWS-Simple-Monthly-Pricing-Chrome-Extension/README.md

 # AWS-Simple-Monthly-Pricing-Chrome-Extension
 Chrome Extension that enhances AWS pricing pages to show the monthly price of services as well as the hourly.
+Developed with [Wizage.](https://github.com/wizage)

 ## Getting Started
 Extension can be launched from the [Chrome Web Store](https://chrome.google.com/webstore/detail/aws-simple-monthly-pricin/ejlooodgiipglijdmnfllncmhofjkddd).